 We are, from time to time, involved in legal proceedings, regulatory actions, claims and litigation arising in the ordinary course of business.
-Currently, we are not a defendant in any lawsuit.
+Currently, we are not involved in any legal proceeding that we expect to have a material effect on our business, financial condition, results of operations and cash flows.